International Women’s Day 2021

 About The Event

-International Women’s Day is a global phenomenon, and we celebrate in a festive, supportive atmosphere that honors immigrant women and daughters of immigrants who have made a profound difference in New England and the world.
+International Women’s Day is a global phenomenon, and every year, we celebrate in a festive, supportive atmosphere that honors immigrant women and daughters of immigrants who have made a profound difference in New England and the world.

-The event highlights the impact refugee and immigrant women have on our economy and our communities, and it celebrates the achievements of women everywhere.
+The annual event highlights the impact refugee and immigrant women have on our economy and our communities, and it celebrates the achievements of women everywhere.
 Our speaking program features a conversation with our honorees about their life experiences.
 International Women’s Day (IWD) has been observed around the world since the early 1900s It is a collective day of global celebration and a call for gender parity.

 The International Institute of New England has been celebrating IWD since the early 2000s as a way to showcase immigrant women and their advocates.
 Past honorees include: Rep. Nikki Tsongas, Victoria Reggie Kennedy, Ambassador Swanee Hunt, Dr. Charlotte Yeh, Colette Phillips, Christina Qi, and U.S. Senator Jeanne Shaheen.